oribuhbut/ChatApp/README.md

 * import the file from the database folder called "chatdb.sql"

-* delete the rows "id" in messages,users,users_contacts tables and add new one to each one (id int(11) AUTO_INCREMEN).
+* delete the rows "id" in messages,users,users_contacts tables and add new one to each one (id int(11) AUTO_INCREMENT).

   make sure that is the first row in each table.